-In addition, following the reduction in the federal corporate income tax rate pursuant to federal tax reform, the NAIC is currently reviewing the methodology or factors used to calculate RBC, which is the denominator of the RBC ratio.
-If such potential revisions to the NAIC's RBC calculation would result in a reduction in the RBC ratio for one or more of our insurance subsidiaries below certain prescribed levels, we may be required to hold additional capital in such subsidiary or subsidiaries.
+In addition, following the reduction in the federal corporate income tax rate pursuant to the Tax Cuts and Jobs Act, the NAIC reviewed the methodology by which taxes are incorporated into the RBC calculation.
+On August 7, 2018 the NAIC Plenary adopted changes to the RBC calculation effective December 31, 2018 to reflect lower corporate income tax rates, which will result in a reduction to our insurance subsidiaries' RBC ratios.
+If such revisions to the NAIC's RBC calculation would result in a reduction in the RBC ratio for one or more of our insurance subsidiaries below certain prescribed levels, we may be required to hold additional capital in such subsidiary or subsidiaries.
+"Risk Factors - Regulatory and Legal Risks - A decrease in the RBC ratio (as a result of a reduction in statutory surplus and/or increase in RBC requirements) of our insurance subsidiaries could result in increased scrutiny by insurance regulators and rating agencies and have a material adverse effect on our results of operations and financial condition" included in the 2017 Annual Report.